Can of Worms Enterprises facilitates the production of great creative projects across a broad range of media.

 Can of Worms also publishes Roger Bachelor’s history of the yards: The Pullens Story: 1879-Present Day and George Nicholson’s beautiful collection of photographs of makers from the Yards in the 1980s, Made in Southwark.

-This year, Can of Worms has embarked upon its first feature film project: REVolution, a feature based upon true events in 1958 Havana, Cuba.
+Can of Worms has embarked upon its first feature film project: REVolution, a feature based upon true events in 1958 Havana, Cuba.
+And currently has two books optioned to filmmakers.

 Open up a Can of Worms below